Rizzler Sports Logo

 How to Plan a 3-Game Tournament Weekend

-A 3-game tournament weekend — two pool play games on Saturday and a bracket game on Sunday — is the most common format in youth baseball.
+A 3-game tournament weekend, with two pool play games on Saturday and a bracket game on Sunday, is the most common format in youth baseball.
 The teams that win Sunday aren't the ones with the best player.
 They're the ones whose coach managed pitching, rest, and lineups across all three games with a plan.
 Here's how to build that plan before the first pitch.

 Flat isometric illustration of a 3-game tournament timeline showing Saturday and Sunday games with pitcher assignment cards